After reading the passages and information listed in this site,

 manuscripts about many aspects of slave life and culture, such as

 the development of the "Negro Spiritual" and the role played by the

 United States Colored Troops in the South and the West.

 PART TWO-- VIEW

 Robert Knox Sneden, 1862 from Wikipedia

-PART THREE-- HOW THE CONTRABAND STARTED?
+PART THREE-- HOW WAS THE PROCESS OF MILITARY CONTRABAND STARTED?

 Bridge to Ft.
 Monroe Entrance LOC

 Contraband Rude Cartoon from Wikipedia